designstem/projects/biomimicry/index.md

   ## Desert Spider Robotics mimicry by Ingo Rechenberg

-  **Rechenberg** is a pioneer in the of bionics and evolutionary computation, plus artificial evolution.
-In the 1960s and 1970s he invented a highly influential set of optimization methods known as evolution strategies (from German *Evolutionsstrategie*)
+  **Rechenberg** is a pioneer in the field of bionics and evolutionary computation, plus artificial evolution.
+In the 1960s and 1970s he invented a highly influential set of optimization methods known as evolution strategies (from German *Evolutionsstrategie*).

   His group successfully applied algorithms to challenging problems such as aerodynamic wing design.
 These were serious technical applications of artificial evolution created in this case to imitate spider movements.